Health & Nutrition11 min read

 4. The insurance company reimburses you a percentage of the covered costs, minus your deductible.

-There is no network of approved vets.
+There's no network of approved vets.
 You can go to any licensed veterinarian, emergency clinic, or specialist anywhere in the country.
+(I love this flexibility.)

 Key Terms You Need to Understand

 • Premium: Your monthly or annual payment to maintain coverage.
-This is what you pay regardless of whether you file a claim.
+You pay this regardless of whether you file a claim.

 • Deductible: The amount you pay out of pocket before insurance kicks in.
 This can be annual (resets each policy year) or per-incident (applies separately to each new condition).